cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

 ~~~

-The 'app\_by\_name' method finds an application by it's name;
+The 'app\_by\_name' method finds an application by its name:

 ~~~ruby
 client.apps_by_name "node_app"
 => [#<CFoundry::V2::App '27edfb92-b0f4-47ad-acd6-cb911eb88096'>]
 ~~~

-To create an application user the app method;
+To create an application user the app method:

 ~~~ ruby